ZWebD/MapTrack/README.md

 <h1>MapTrack</h1>

 <h1>Overview</h1>
-<p>The Exercise Tracker App is a user-friendly mobile application designed for fitness enthusiasts to record and manage running and cycling activities.
-Suitable for casual and professional athletes alike, it offers precise tracking and easy data management.</p>
+<p>The Exercise Tracker App is a user-friendly mobile application designed to record and manage running and cycling activities for fitness enthusiasts.
+Suitable for casual and professional athletes alike.</p>

 <h2>Key Features</h2>
     <ol>